 Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) As of 2022, 90 units are at risk of conversion to market-rate housing by 2033.
 The City will monitor the list of all dwellings that are subsidized by government funding or low-income housing developed through local regulations or incentives.
-The list will include, at least, the number of units, type of government program, and the providers, and eligible potential purchasers; work with owners of deed-restricted Community Development Department - Housing & Human Services Division General Fund and Affordable Housing Fund (Inclusionary) Monitor the 90 at-risk units as detailed in the program.

-Acti ons: Time Frame: Responsible Agency: Funding: Quantified Objectives: \ date on which the units are at risk to convert to market-rate dwellings.
-The City will work to reduce the potential conversion of any units to market rate hrough the following actions: basis-particularly at the time of change of ownership. a.
+The list will include, at least, the number of units, the type of government program, and the date on which the units are at risk to convert to market-rate dwellings.
+The City will work to reduce the potential conversion of any units to market rate through the following actions: a.
 Monitor the status of affordable projects, rental projects, and mobile homes in Livermore.
+Should the Ongoing communication with owners, service providers, and eligible potential purchasers; work with owners of deed-restricted units on an ongoing basis-particularly at the time of change of ownership.
+Community Development Department - Housing & Human Services Division General Fund and Affordable Housing Fund (Inclusionary) Monitor the 90 at-risk units as detailed in the program.

-Should the property owners indicate the desire to convert properties, provide technical and financial assistance, when possible, to ensure long-term affordability. b.
+Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: property owners indicate the desire to convert properties, provide technical and financial assistance, when possible, to ensure long-term affordability. b.
 If conversion of units is likely, work with local service providers as appropriate to seek funding to subsidize the at-risk units in a way that mirrors the U.S. Department of Housing and Urban Development (HUD) Housing Choice Voucher (Section 8) program.
 Funding sources may include state or local funding sources. c.
 Negotiate extensions of City financing and affordability restrictions for all three at risk properties as described in Section 2.8.
-Pursuant to State law (Government Code Sections 65853.10, 65863.11, and 65863.13), owners of deed-restricted affordable projects are required to provide notice of restrictions that are expiring to all prospective tenants, existing tenants, and the City within 3 years, 12 months, and 6 months before the scheduled expiration of rental estrictions.
-In addition, the City or owner will provide notice to HUD, the California Department of Housing and Community Development (HCD), the Livermore Ongoing communication with owners, service providers, and eligible potential purchasers; work with owners of deed-restricted units on an ongoing basis-particularly at the time of Community Development Department - Housing & Human Services Division General Fund Monitor the 90 at-risk units as detailed in the program
+B) Pursuant to State law (Government Code Sections 65853.10, 65863.11, and 65863.13), owners of deed-restricted affordable projects are required to provide notice of restrictions that are expiring to all prospective tenants, existing tenants, and the City within 3 years, 12 months, and 6 months before the scheduled expiration of rental restrictions.
+In addition, the City or owner will provide notice to HUD, the California Department of Housing and Community Development (HCD), the Livermore Housing Authority, and the local legal aid organization.
+Owners shall also refer tenants of at-risk units to educational resources regarding: a.
+Tenant rights b.
+Conversion procedures Ongoing communication with owners, service providers, and eligible potential purchasers; work with owners of deed-restricted units on an ongoing basis-particularly at the time of change of ownership.
+Community Development Department - Housing & Human Services Division General Fund Monitor the 90 at-risk units as detailed in the program.